alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 For a pure function, calling it again with the same input just gives you the same answer.
 For an effectful function, calling it earlier, later, more often, or in a different order can change what happens.

-If a callback runs too quickly, in a different order, or after an earlier failure, the program may hit throttling, consume rate limits, or stop before later work runs.
+If a function runs too quickly, in a different order, or after an earlier failure, the program may hit throttling, consume rate limits, or stop before later work runs.
 For effectful code, the problem is not just "it ran again."
 Timing, order, repetition, and failure behavior can all matter.

-That becomes especially noticeable when the function is passed to an abstraction that controls callback invocation:
+That becomes especially noticeable when the function is passed to an abstraction that controls when it is invoked:

 ```csharp
 IEnumerable<RiskScore> scores = customerIds